SignalF/SignalF.Controller/README.md

 ## Bug Reports
-If you find any bugs, please report them using the [GitHub issue tracker].
+If you find any bugs, please report them using the [GitHub issue tracker](https://github.com/Signal-F/SignalF.Controller/issues).
 A test-case that demonstrates the issue is usually required.

 ## Contribute